Edit distances and sequence alignment

 In order to extract structured information in the form of specific phrases like name or address, we adopted the probabilistic conditional random fields (CRF) framework.
 In addition, we experimented with a novel approach that integrates continuous vector representations of words as input features for such a model.

 In a nutshell, they attempt to model the intuition that word meaning is represented as a probability distribution over a set of latent senses, and thus modulated by context.
 They employ two different models: the first based on non-negative matrix factorization (NMF), and the second implementing Latent Dirichlet Allocation (LDA).

 I studied abroad and learned some linguistics:

-Shortly after I learned that computational semantics is a thing, I implemented word similarity according to Dekang Lin (1998).
+Shortly after I learned that computational semantics was a thing, I implemented word similarity according to Dekang Lin (1998).

-I took some classes on psycholinguistics, where I presented a range of interesting papers, including ‘Expectation-based syntactic comprehension’ (Levy, 2008), and ‘Dependency Locality Theory’ (DLT) (Gibson, 2000).
-Check out the slides below!
+I took some classes on psycholinguistics, where I presented a range of interesting papers including “Expectation-based syntactic comprehension” (Levy, 2008) and “Dependency Locality Theory” (DLT) (Gibson, 2000).
+Slides below!